 I regularly co-teach (with Michael Castelle) an interdisciplinary course at the University of Chicago on computational methods for the social sciences.
 The course’s most recent syllabus can be found on the course website.

-I have also been a TA for a number of courses, including Statistical Methods of Research (with Stephen Raudenbush), Internet and Society (with James Evans), and Content Analysis (with James Evans)
+I have also been an assistant for a number of courses, including Statistical Methods of Research (with Stephen Raudenbush), Internet and Society (with James Evans), and Content Analysis (with James Evans)